Finalising the plan

 Ask your Family Services Co-ordinator when you will receive the draft/final plan.
-If you are unhappy a timescale has not been met you could complain to the local authority (LA) and if you are unsatisfied with their response, to the Local Government Ombudsman.
+If you are unhappy a timescale has not been met you could complain to the local authority and if you are unsatisfied with their response, to the Local Government Ombudsman.
 See our information about 'raising concerns'.

 Where an Educational Psychologist or other specialist recommends provision in their report, this could be put in place now ahead of the EHC plan being finalised.
 There may, however, be instances where a school will need to discuss help from the local authority to be able to meet the needs.

 The headteacher, or principal, of the educational setting named in the EHC plan should ensure that:

 - those teaching or working with your child or young person are aware of their needs, and have arrangements in place to meet them;

 - interim targets are linked to the outcomes in the EHC plan;

 - progress is monitored and reviewed during the course of the year

 What if the provision in a plan is not being made?